-The Series 2014 Bonds are subject to redemption at the option of the District prior to maturity on May 1, 2024 and any date thereafter.
-The Series 2014 Bonds are subject to extraordinary mandatory redemption prior to maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
+The Series 2015 Bonds are subject to redemption at the option of the District prior to their maturity.
+The Bonds are subject to extraordinary mandatory redemption prior to their selected maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.

-The Bond Indenture established a debt service reserve requirement as well as other restrictions and requirements relating principally to the use of proceeds to pay for the infrastructure improvements and the procedures to be followed by the District on assessments to property owners.
+The Bond Indenture established a debt service reserve requirement as well as certain other restrictions and requirements relating principally to the use of proceeds and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District was in compliance with the requirements at September 30, 2014.
+The District is in compliance with the requirements of the Bond Indenture at September 30, 2015.